The Fifth Sunday after the Epiphany – February 9. 2020

 Jesus challenges his listeners to take the moral high ground, and to exceed the religious teachers in their righteousness and morality.
 These days the bar is set low in the body politic.
 Major religious leaders bow down before the capitalist, earth-destroying agenda of politicians.
 They overlook personal and institutional greed and immorality to further their quest for a “Christian” America.
 In a time in which environmental law and human rights may be at risk, in which politicians and religious leaders implicitly advocate racist policies, we need to set our own moral compasses in alignment with God’s vision of Shalom.
 We need to be the change we want to see in the world as we chart ways to live more simply, to exceed the Paris Accords in our lifestyles, to reach out to persons of different religions, and to provide hospitality to the forgotten and traumatized, and sanctuary to those who are at risk.

-The lack of moral compass in our national leaders is reason to be anxious, but we need to go from anxiety to affirmation and find our true path as God’s light and salt in the world.
+The lack of moral compass in our national and corporate leaders is reason to be anxious, but we need to go from anxiety to affirmation and find our true path as God’s light and salt in the world.